nms-scribe/cosmopoeia/idea.md

 [X] Work on "Simple Pre-release Tasks" below
 [X] Work on "Complex Pre-release Tasks" below
 [ ] Documentation
-    [ ] It's possible to have a separate executable in a bin/<name>.rs file which would give alternate access to code.
+    [-] It's possible to have a separate executable in a bin/<name>.rs file which would give alternate access to code.
 Create a cosmopoeia-docs command there, perhaps.
 This will auto-generate some of the docs to a docs subfolder.
 Should look at github to see where the best place to put this is, though.
     [ ] I need to document:
-        [..]
-Command line: There are clap-markdown crates or something like that [ ] Database Schema: I might could put some rudimentary "Schema description" function in the layer macro which let's me write the documentation metadata to a function.
+        [X] Command line: There are clap-markdown crates or something like that [-] Database Schema: I might could put some rudimentary "Schema description" function in the layer macro which let's me write the documentation metadata to a function.
+            [X] Replace the current "Serialization Documentation" with a simple PropertyType Documentation trait that would be impld on every field type.
+            [X] In fact, if I had a TypedField trait I could possibly get away with getting rid of all the get_field... macros
+                [X] implemented GetTypedField for f64, test and then finish the others [X] SetTypedField is a separate trait because we can use references to set some values, so we can implement for Borrowed
+                [X] Add get_field_value for SetTypedField?
+        [ ] Terrain recipes should use the enum tag under a "task" key alongside their properties, instead of the currently object key form.
+Same for the other ones if they're not already.
+        [ ] I might need to do something similar to what I'm doing for serialization here.
+Call it JSONDoc or something, where I have to specify field names and enum variants in a macro in order to get what I want, using a trait.
-        [ ] Terrain recipe file: Although this is partly done in the command line help, I need alternative information for the JSON file
+            [ ] I think I can use the following: https://docs.rs/schemars/latest/schemars/ [ ] Terrain recipe file: Although this is partly done in the command line help, I need alternative information for the JSON file
             [ ] Namer files
             [ ] Culture set files
         [ ] The QGIS file?
         [ ] How to get started
+    [ ] The docs command should write each of the docs to a separate directory.
     [ ] Can I set it up so it shows up as a wiki on github?
+    [ ] Need to edit the content on all of the above.
     [ ] Include a caveat that this is not intended to be used for scientific purposes (analyzing streams, etc.) and the algorithms are not meant to model actual physical processes.
     [ ] Include a note that unlike it's predecessors, there are certain things I won't touch, like Coats of Arms, random zones and markers.
 There has to be a point where your imagination gets to take over, otherwise there is no real purpose for this tool.
 It's predecessors were designed for generating lots of random maps over and over.
 This is designed for generating a few maps, which you can then modify in external tools as you need.
     [ ] Make sure it's clear that, although the algorithms were inspired by AFMG, the tool is not guaranteed to, and indeed not designed to, behave exactly the same in regards to output given the same output parameters.